bouziane/SomeScripts/README.md

 ###  Prerequisites

 -   Existing Flutter project
--   Python 3 installed on your computer

 ### Usage

  1. Place the script in the root directory of your Flutter project.
- 2. Run the script by typing `python3 increment_version.py` in the command prompt.
+ 2. Run the script by typing `./increment_version.py` in the command prompt.

 ### Notes